Milwaukee Road 261: First excursion service

 In September 2006, No. 261 and its train visited Rock Island, Illinois, as part of RiverWay 2006, a Quad Cities celebration of the 150th anniversary of the first railroad bridge across the Mississippi River in 1856.
 As part of the festivities, No. 261's train was coupled to a pair of Chinese-built QJ steam locomotives 6988 and 7081 for a trip to Homestead, Iowa, on September 15, 2006.
-The next day, No. 261 was added to run a "triple-header" from Rock Island to Bureau Junction, Illinois; then, on the following day, the QJs pulled the train, without 261, to Muscatine, Iowa, and back.
+The next day, No. 261 was added to run a triple-header from Rock Island to Bureau Junction, Illinois; then, on the following day, the QJs pulled the train, without 261, to Muscatine, Iowa, and back.
 Diesels were not used on any of these excursions.

-In September 2007, Canadian Pacific 2816 and No. 261 reunited for another doubleheader to Winona.
-No diesels or water cars were used on the trip.
-The Friends of the 261 had helped the Canadian Pacific Railway plan No. 2816's return to the United States, as well as providing half of the consist No. 2816 led.
+In September 2007, No. 261 reunited with No. 2816 for another doubleheader between Minneapolis and La Crosse.
+The Friends of the 261 had helped the Canadian Pacific Railway plan No. 2816's return of that year, as well as providing half of the consist the locomotive led.

 In May 2008, No. 261 was featured on a photo charter on the Twin Cities and Western Railroad.
-Following this, the engine was moved to Chicago for filming in Public Enemies, a movie based on the life of John Dillinger and starring Johnny Depp and Christian Bale.
-Though 261 was built ten years after Dillinger died, the engine did fit the bill for a steam engine that could be filmed at Chicago Union Station.
-The engine's final excursion before the required Federal Railroad Administration (FRA) 15-year inspection for No. 261 was a run in September 2008 on Canadian Pacific's ex-Milwaukee Road line from Minneapolis to Winona, with a return on BNSF's ex-Burlington Northern line from La Crosse to Minneapolis.
-Following the engine being pulled from service, The Friends of the 261 quickly began a rebuild of the engine.
+Following this, the locomotive travelled to Chicago, where it was filmed for Public Enemies, a film based on the life of John Dillinger and starred Johnny Depp and Christian Bale.
+Though No. 261 was built ten years after Dillinger died, the S3 did fit the bill for a steam engine that could be filmed at Chicago Union Station.
+No. 261 hauled its final excursion of 2008 in September on Canadian Pacific's ex-Milwaukee Road line from Minneapolis to Winona, with a return on BNSF's ex-Burlington Northern line from La Crosse to Minneapolis.
+No. 261 was then pulled from service for an FRA-mandated 15-year inspection, and the Friends of the 261 quickly initiated a rebuild of the locomotive.